-Description: While this may look like a bad toupee it's actually an ounce of fine conductive fiber.
-For a pure metal fiber it's incredibly soft and can be blended with other fibers and spun into thread or yarn, embedded into composite materials or even felted!
+Description: While this may look like a bad toupee it’s actually an ounce of fine conductive fiber that is only 8 microns thick.
+For a pure metal fiber it’s incredibly soft and can be blended with other fibers and spun into thread or yarn, embedded into composite materials or even felted!

 Having a stock of raw conductive fiber allows you to control the fiber mix in your thread or other materials, therefor controlling the resistance of the material.
 Mixing the fiber with a natural hair fiber (anything with “scales”) will yield a blend that is course enough to be felted.
 Felted conductive fibers can be used as ‘squeeze sensor’ because pushing the fibers together lowers the resistance of the felt.